-You can add child Locations within a parent Location to reflect the actual structure.
+Location records are organized in the hierarchical tree.
+You can build a hierarchy of Locations within a parent Location to reflect the actual structure.
 For example, units of the same organization can be located at different sites or in different parts of the country or even the world (a company can have a Marketing and Sales department with offices in different countries).
 By creating a hierarchy of Locations, you'll always have the details about each location and the type of offices there.

 When you are viewing the tree of Locations, the Locations that have